mactul/powermake/README.md

 There is also the `python makefile.py config` command, which doesn't trigger a callback but enters into an interactive mode for editing a configuration file.

 Alternatively, you can also use the option `-b` or `--build`, `-c` or `--clean`, `-i` or `--install`, and `-f` or `--config`.
 This alternative has a great advantage: you can combine multiple tasks.
 For example, running `python makefile.py -bci` will first trigger the clean callback, then the build callback, and finally the install callback.

+> [!IMPORTANT]
-(The order will always be config -> clean -> build -> install).
+> The order will always be config -> clean -> build -> install.

 You can also replace the `-b` argument with `-r` (using `-br` does the same as `-r`) and this will force the makefile to recompile everything, without trying to figure out which file needs to be recompiled.